ray-vinod/Blazor.Editor/ReadMe.md

 Very simple to use add nuget package and use it.

-In this version 2.0.1 has update ui and core functions improvements like imeage search, resize, align etc and also package size optimiezed.
+In this version 2.0.1 has update ui and core functions improvements like image search, resize, align etc and also package size optimized.

 ## How to add package into project